iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

 ---
 ### **Capacity Scaling Heuristic**

 The major idea that it exploit is the idea of *Maximum Capacity Augmenting Path*.
 It identified the issues with the usual Forward Fulkerson, and addresses by excluding paths that have small capacities.
+This is done via the use of *delta residual graph*.
 This is a general heuristic because it can be mixed with other type of augmenting path method for max flow together to improve the complexity of other algorithms.

 **Basic Quantities**
 - `res(G, delta, f)`, denotes the delta residual graph for a given flow, in the code.